freifunkowl/site-ffowl/README.md

 * 0.8.13 -> Gluon 2016.1.5

-- Removed unneccessary beta and experimental branches
+- Removed unneccessary beta and experimental branches from regular node images.
+The experimental branch is still available in testing images for machines like Raspberry Pi and others
 - Fixed activation problem of L2TP tunnel
 - Implementation of package for special node treatment
 - Bugfixes